 ANIMAL CARE VOLUNTEER

 Our animal care volunteers assist with feeding the animals and cleaning cages.
 You must be willing to clean, as this is the majority of what animal care entails!
 Animal care volunteers must be committed to one shift per week (occasional vacations or absences are fine).
-Morning (approximately 8am-12pm) and afternoon (approximately 2pm-6pm) shifts are available, and night owls are welcome too during spring/summer baby season.
+Morning (approximately 8am-12pm) and afternoon (approximately 2pm-6pm) shifts are available, and night owls are welcome too during spring/summer baby season to help with 10pm and 2am feedings.
 Volunteers must have a current rabies vaccine to handle or feed raccoons, foxes, and coyotes.

 Because we serve all of Western Colorado, we are often in need of volunteers to help transport animals from the place they were rescued to PSSWF, from PSSWF to our vet in Fruita, and from PSSWF to their release location.
 Transport volunteers do not have to be available at all times - they are put on a call list and are called when a need arises.
 If you often travel to Silverthorne, Eagle, Glenwood Springs, Basalt, Aspen, Grand Junction, Meeker, or Delta/Montrose, we would love to have you on our transport team!